leroyvn/dotfiles-new/README.md

 - Install one of the powerlevel10k recommended fonts (my favourite is Hack [Nerd Font](https://www.nerdfonts.com/font-downloads))
 - Upon checkout, if not already using it, the [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme wizard should pop up.
+- If the powerlevel10k instant prompt prints a warning upon cd'ing to a direnv-managed directory, [read this](https://github.com/romkatv/powerlevel10k/issues/702).
 - Install [Rye](https://rye-up.com/).
 - Prevent Conda from activating the `base` environment automatically: